 Priority 3: Proving support and safety reassurances

-Lastly, informed by seller feedback and support CS insights, I replaced generic contact links with a support tile featuring the 3 most frequent seller concerns from support logs, paired with detailed help centre articles.
-Additionally I added a universally recognised lock icon to the submission button, aligning with seller expectations around document privacy.
+Informed by seller feedback and support logs, I replaced generic contact links with a support tile surfacing the three most frequent seller concerns, paired with relevant help centre articles.
+I also added a lock icon to the submission button to address anxiety around document privacy.

 Support and safety features